williamdam/Input-Validation-Kit-CPP/README.md

 File Descriptions

 Validate.hpp - Header file contains function prototypes.
-Validate.cpp - Implementation file contains all input validation functionss.
+Validate.cpp - Implementation file contains all input validation functions.

 	isNegative(string) - Takes a string arg and returns true if string starts with '-' char.

 	isInteger(string) - Takes a string arg and returns true if string is a valid integer.

 	isDecimal(string) - Takes a string arg and returns true if string is a valid decimal number.

 	convertToInteger(string) - Takes a string arg and returns integer value.
-	To be used only after verifying isInteger(string) == true. convertToDecimal(string) - Takes a string arg and returns float value.
+	To be used only after verifying isInteger(string) == true.

+	convertToDecimal(string) - Takes a string arg and returns float value.
 	To be used only after verifying isDecimal(string) == true.